filedepot/filedepot/README.md

 Headers:

-- `Authorization`: The access key ID and access key secret must be supplied in this field by concatenating both the key ID and secret with a full stop. (e.g. If access key ID is 'ABC' and secret is '123', then the field should be set to 'ABC.123')
+- `Authorization`: The access key ID and access key secret must be supplied in this field by concatenating both the key ID and secret with a full stop. (e.g. If access key ID is 'ABC' and secret is '123', then the field should be set to 'ABC.123') Note that each access key is granted access to one single bucket.

 Parameters (Body):

-- `userAgent`: The client's user agent property
+- `userAgent` (string): The client's user agent property
-- `ipAddress`: The client's IP address
+- `ipAddress` (string): The client's IP address (can be either IPv4 or IPv6)
 - `method`: Comma-separated methods that the client is able to access using this token. (e.g. `PUT` or `PUT,DELETE`)
 - `filename`: The filename that the token can access.
 If this is meant for a file upload, this field may be left empty.